lino-framework/book/docs/specs/tera/sql.rst

 Now we run some action and look at the resulting.

-To understand the following, you should also look at the source code of the accounting report (:class:`sheets.Report
-<lino_xl.lib.sheets.Report>` class in :mod:`lino_xl.lib.sheets`) and
-read the Django documentation about `Using aggregates within a Subquery expression
+We run the :meth:`run_update_plan` action of an accounting report (:class:`sheets.Report <lino_xl.lib.sheets.Report>`).
+You might want to read the Django documentation about `Using aggregates within a Subquery expression
 <https://docs.djangoproject.com/en/1.11/ref/models/expressions/#using-aggregates-within-a-subquery-expression>`__.